sayanlp99/bits_notes/sem2/fullstack/fullstack.md

   - Keep components reusable and maintainable.
   - Leverage Context for shared state but switch to Redux for more complex scenarios.
   - Optimize state updates to prevent unnecessary re-renders.

 ---

-Feel free to ask for clarification on any section or additional deep dives into specific topics!

-Here are detailed notes based on the content of the PDF file **CS16.1_accessibility and performance.pdf**, enhanced with additional context and examples:

----